 - Libel: Written defamation

 When a defamatory statement is made through social media, such as via LinkedIn or Facebook, or otherwise online, it involves the written (as in posted) word, and therefore is considered libel.

 What is Twibel?

-Having a good employment contract in place is an important first step to avoid disputes and helping employees know where they stand about important issues.
-This should be accompanied by a company handbook which lays out key policies and procedures, which can include online libel and its consequences.
+Having a good employment contract in place is an important first step to avoiding disputes and helping employees know where they stand about important issues.
+This should be accompanied by a company handbook that lays out key policies and procedures, which can include online libel and its consequences.